DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 greater in consequence.

-In this disjunction, the Internet becomes part of a complex type of spatiality articulating places and areas into different scales.
+In this disjunction, the Internet becomes part of a complex type of spatiality articulating places and areas on different scales.
 Now the formerly accepted tenets of self-regulation and free circulation of information characteristic of the Internet are being questioned and challenged by societies reclaiming their sovereignty and demanding that